eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::BrandingAutocompleteElementResponse;
 use EzmaxApi::Object::BrandingCreateObjectV1Request;
 use EzmaxApi::Object::BrandingCreateObjectV1Response;
-use EzmaxApi::Object::BrandingCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::BrandingCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::BrandingEditObjectV1Request;
 use EzmaxApi::Object::BrandingEditObjectV1Response;
 use EzmaxApi::Object::BrandingGetAutocompleteV2Response;
-use EzmaxApi::Object::BrandingGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::BrandingGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::BrandingGetListV1Response;
-use EzmaxApi::Object::BrandingGetListV1ResponseAllOf;
 use EzmaxApi::Object::BrandingGetListV1ResponseMPayload;
-use EzmaxApi::Object::BrandingGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::BrandingGetObjectV2Response;
-use EzmaxApi::Object::BrandingGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::BrandingGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::BrandingListElement;
 use EzmaxApi::Object::BrandingRequest;
 use EzmaxApi::Object::BrandingRequestCompound;
 use EzmaxApi::Object::BrandingResponse;
 use EzmaxApi::Object::BrandingResponseCompound;
-use EzmaxApi::Object::BrandingResponseCompoundAllOf;
 use EzmaxApi::Object::ClonehistoryGetListV1Response;
-use EzmaxApi::Object::ClonehistoryGetListV1ResponseAllOf;
 use EzmaxApi::Object::ClonehistoryGetListV1ResponseMPayload;
-use EzmaxApi::Object::ClonehistoryGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::ClonehistoryListElement;
 use EzmaxApi::Object::CommonAudit;
 use EzmaxApi::Object::CommonAuditdetail;
 use EzmaxApi::Object::CommonFile;
 use EzmaxApi::Object::CommonGetAutocompleteV1Response;
-use EzmaxApi::Object::CommonGetAutocompleteV1ResponseAllOf;
 use EzmaxApi::Object::CommonGetListV1ResponseMPayload;
 use EzmaxApi::Object::CommonGetReportV1Response;
-use EzmaxApi::Object::CommonGetReportV1ResponseAllOf;
 use EzmaxApi::Object::CommonGetReportV1ResponseMPayload;
 use EzmaxApi::Object::CommonReport;
 use EzmaxApi::Object::CommonReportcell;